 Since most children are completing their school lessons online due to the pandemic lockdown, they are especially vulnerable to online predators.
 Be sure to have a discussion with your children about online dangers and how to protect themselves.
 This includes avoiding strangers online and not giving away any personal information.
 Younger children's online activity should be carefully monitored.

-You can find more information and resources for kidney patients by visiting our special coronavirus webpage at KidneyFund.org/coronavirus.
-AKF will update the page with important information for kidney patients and their caregivers as the coronavirus crisis continues to unfold.
+You can find more information and resources for people with kidney disease by visiting our special coronavirus webpage at KidneyFund.org/coronavirus.
+AKF will update the page with important information for people with kidney disease and their caregivers as the coronavirus crisis continues to unfold.